Cheap Flights, Hotels, Tours, Cruises and Holidays

 Airbus A320

-• The A320 first flew in 1984 and was commercially launched in 1988.
-It sold strongly from the outset and has been the fastest selling airliner in the world for several years.
+• The Airbus A320 first flew in 1984 and entered commercial service in 1988.
+It was an immediate success and has since become the fastest-selling airliner in the world.

-• The largest operators of the A320 family of planes are US Airways, easyJet, China Southern, China Eastern, Lufthansa and United Airlines.
+• Some of the largest operators of the A320 family include US Airways, easyJet, China Southern, China Eastern, Lufthansa and United Airlines.

 A330

-• The longest non-stop A330 flight is the Delta Air Lines’ Detroit-to-Beijing service covering 10,672 kilometres over 14 hours and 10 minutes.
+• The longest non-stop A330 flight is the Delta Air Lines' Detroit-to-Beijing service covering 10,672 kilometres over 14 hours and 10 minutes at a cruising altitude.

 • The shortest scheduled A330 operation is the Hong Kong-to-Guangzhou Dragonair flight, travelling 118 kilometres in 50 minutes.

-• The A330 is used by more than 100 airlines, flying to over 400 destinations around the world each week.
+• The A330 is used by many airlines, flying to over 400 destinations around the world each week.

 • An A330 can carry a combined 112,000 kilograms of passengers, freight and fuel in total.